Celebrate the Year of the Rabbit with These Chinese New Year Dishes

 Chinese pork belly

-This sweet and savory braised pork belly is part of our family tradition and an indulgence on Chinese New Year.
-Pork belly is sometimes referred to as five layers of happiness and who wouldn’t want to start the year off right with a generous helping of happiness?
-Pigs are also associated with wealth and prosperity making it a key ingredient in many popular Chinese New Year dishes.
+This sweet and savory braised pork belly is part of our family tradition and an indulgence during Chinese New Year.
+Pork belly is sometimes referred to as ‘five layers of happiness,’ and who wouldn’t want to start the year off right with a generous helping of happiness?
+Pigs are also associated with wealth and prosperity, making pork belly a key ingredient in many popular Chinese New Year dishes.

 Shrimp (虾 xiā)